 With two decades of court room experience, Kevin is sought after to represent clients in matters involving breach of contract, fraud, shareholder disputes, licensing issues, energy-related disputes, government investigations, and all manner of IP-related disputes including patent, trademark, copyright, trade secret and trade dress.
+In Chambers, Kevin’s clients praise him for being “very strategic, very thoughtful and really good on his feet.”
 He defends clients in various industries, including energy, telecommunications, pharmaceuticals and emerging technology.
 He also provides legal counsel pertaining to the rapidly developing areas of autonomous vehicles and “smart cities.”

 In addition to his litigation practice, Kevin is entrusted by his clients with the review and analysis of their IP portfolios for the purpose of strategic planning related to growth and defense.
 As a litigator, he offers a unique perspective when it comes to planning for, monetizing and safeguarding companies’ most valuable assets.

 In a complete trial victory, obtained early dismissal and disqualification of experts for a major telecommunications company in a patent infringement lawsuit.

 Served as trial counsel to a global pharmaceuticals company in back-to-back trials on patent infringement matters.
 Successful trials resulted in a highly favorable settlement for a client.